Clerici-project/Website/resources/developer-guides/wallet-rpc.md

     -H 'Content-Type: application/json'
 ```

-If the monero-wallet-rpc was executed with the `--rpc-login` argument as `username:password`, then follow this example:
+If the clerici-wallet-rpc was executed with the `--rpc-login` argument as `username:password`, then follow this example:

 ```
 IP=127.0.0.1
-PORT=18082
+PORT=28082
 METHOD="make_integrated_address"
 PARAMS="{\"payment_id\":\"1234567890123456789012345678900012345678901234567890123456789000\"}"
 curl \